joshtlalonde/SYSC3303-G27/Iteration-4/README.md

 ### Add JUnit Library to eclipse
 1. Right click on each of the files in the `tests` folder
 2. Go to properties
-3. Go to the Java Build Path
-4. Click Classpath
-5. Select Add Library on the elft side
+3. Click on library
-6. Add the Junit 4 library
+4. Add the Junit library
-7. Apply and Close

 For testing the code, run the files in the `tests` folder by right-clicking and RunAs JUnit test.